ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 That is to say, geography may not be the sole factor in why gun murder solve rates are so low in New York.
 We see a similar story in Illinois, with only around **30% of murders solved in recent years**!
 Compare that to neighboring Indiana at 70% or Iowa at 90%.
 We see this story repeated in California with only around **50% of gun murders solved in recent years**.
 As comparison, neighboring states such as Nevada seem to be around 80% and Oregon around 90%.

-All this is to say, there **seems to be some trend between states with big cities** (New York City, Los Angeles, and Chicago are the biggest cities by population in the U.S.) **and the rate at which crimes are solved**.
+All this is to say, there **seems to be some trend between states with big cities** (New York City, Los Angeles, and Chicago are the biggest cities by population in the U.S.) **and the rate at which gun murders are solved**.
 This is likely attributed to the fact that it is just more difficult to solve crimes in extremely urbanized areas.

 And a few other takeaways: